guiIher-me/guiIher-me/README.md

 ## About Me

+- 🔭 I'm currently studying Bachelor of Computer Science at UNESP
 - 🔭 I'm currently working on SOAP/REST APIs migrations and smart chatbots with natural language understanding integration.
 - 🌱 I’m currently learning React framework.
 - 📫 How to reach me: guilherme.cardoso-oliveira@unesp.br